 How cancer takes advantage of your immune system

 Theories abound.
-One is that your immune system attacks cells it views as “foreign.”
-And cancer cells start out as normal (looking) cells.
+One is that your immune system attacks cells it views as foreign.
+And cancer cells start as usual (looking) cells.

 Any changes the cancer cell makes within can still appear normal to your immune system.
 The mutation can occur, the cells can grow and multiply, and no attack is launched to destroy them.

 Cancer cells can turn off your body’s natural immune response and suppress local immune cells’ activity (which protects a specific organ or another part of the body).
 Within the tumor, the cancer cells can create an environment that interferes with the effectiveness of the immune response.
 2